Request for Proposals From Small City-Based Nonprofit Arts & Cultural Groups to Build Capacity

 - An organization may submit only one project proposal through this request for proposals.

 - Groups that already have open active grants with The Trust (excluding grants from funder collaboratives) will not be considered for this opportunity.

-- Priority will be given to minority-led groups, as defined by board and staff composition, and to groups located outside Manhattan.
+- Priority will be given to groups whose board and/or staff are led by African, Latino, Asian, Arab, and Native Americans, and to groups located outside Manhattan.

 Grant proposals will be evaluated on a competitive basis using the following criteria:

 - Clarity of project description including the need and anticipated goal or outcome given the critical juncture faced.

 - Articulation of organizational readiness and capacity for change.

 - Realistic timeline with achievable outcomes in the time period.